 While taking advantage of the opportunities offered by our smaller, independent Halls, we still take care to offer the amenities of a more traditional, larger living environment.
 Upper Tamarack — in addition to the AD office — contains a large lounge with a fireplace, kitchen, piano, and big screen TV with VCR and DVD players.

-Manzanita is home to the Environmental Action Living-Learning Community as well as the Outdoor Pursuits Living-Learning Community, while Alder houses the EduComm Living-Learning Community.
+Manzanita is home to the Environmental Action Living-Learning Community as well as the Outdoor Pursuits Living-Learning Community.
 Please visit the respective LLC webpages for more details as well as the application.

 Juniper, renovated during the summer of 2014, contains 29 singles with extra-long double beds, and is ideal for upper-classmen living.